scottcwilson/ort/README.md

 ## Usage

+Your first step is to get an [Amazon Affiliates account](https://affiliate-program.amazon.com/).
+Once you have done this, you will need to create an AWS Account associated with your affiliates account to use the Product Advertising API.
+The steps for this are shown [in the documentation](http://docs.aws.amazon.com/AWSECommerceService/latest/DG/CHAP_GettingStarted.html).

+Next, install Jekyll and find a template you like.
+I used Hyde because it had sidebar navigation, which is useful if you have a lot of content pages, but there are many choices.
+Try setting up some pages and adding some content to get a feel for using Jekyll.

+Then do a `gem install jekyll-amazon` to get the Jekyll tag generator.
+See the documentation on that gem for the environment variables you need to set in order to use the API.

-Once you have this toolset installed and working, it's just a matter of building pages in Markdown or HTML that contain links to your selections, i.e.
+Once you have the tools installed and working, it's just a matter of building pages in Markdown or HTML that contain links to your selections, i.e.

 <pre>
 {&#37; amazon &lt;ASIN&gt; detail &#37;}